Beautiful World, Where Are You: Synopsis

 The work tells the story of Alice Kelleher, an Irish novelist, and her best friend Eileen Lydon, an editor at a literary magazine.
 In alternating chapters are descriptions of their lives and emails they send each other.
-The two other important characters are Kelleher's new lover Felix Brady, who works at a warehouse, and Lydon's friend Simon Costigan, who works for a refugee agency.
+The two other important characters are Kelleher's new lover Felix Brady, who works at a warehouse, and Lydon's friend Simon Costigan, who works as a policy adviser.
 In The Guardian, Anthony Cummins describes the novel's structure as a "love quadrangle" between Kelleher and Brady, on the one hand; and Lydon and Costigan, on the other.

 Beautiful World's themes include romance, friendship, precarity, and social class.
 The title comes from a poem by Friedrich Schiller which Franz Schubert set to music in 1819.
 The novel includes substantial epistolary elements, such as emails between Kelleher and Lydon.

 Publication and release

 Before Beautiful World's release in September 2021, advance copies circulated on the internet; one sold on eBay for over US$200.
 On the day it was released, Beautiful World was a bestseller on Amazon.
 In anticipation of its release, Rooney's American publisher Farrar, Straus and Giroux distributed branded merchandise, including bucket hats and tote bags, to influencers.
 The first edition of Beautiful World was illustrated by Manshen Lo, and designed by Jon Gray.

-Beautiful World was published by Faber and Faber in the United Kingdom, by Farrar, Straus and Giroux in the United States, and by Knopf Canada in Canada.
+Beautiful World was published by Faber & Faber in the United Kingdom, by Farrar, Straus and Giroux in the United States, and by Knopf Canada in Canada.
 Rooney rejected an offer from Modan, an Israeli publisher, to sell Hebrew-language translation rights due to her support of the Boycott, Divestment and Sanctions movement, preferring to sell Hebrew rights in a way that complies with the BDS movement guidelines.
 Steimatzky and Tzomet Sfarim, two Israeli bookstore chains, stopped selling Rooney's work following her decision.